The Psychological Skills of Top Performers

 Have you ever wondered why you can sound and feel great in the practice room, but walk out on stage a few moments later, feel the adrenaline kick in, and experience a meltdown?

-Today, I’m a performance psychologist and am on the faculty of The Juilliard School, Cleveland Institute of Music, and New World Symphony.
-But 25 years ago, I was a frustrated conservatory student and haunted by questions like the ones above.
+But just a few decades ago, I was a frustrated conservatory student and haunted by questions like the ones above.
 I knew I had some talent.
 And I knew all about discipline, sacrifice, and what it took to be successful.

-But despite my best efforts, I struggled with inconsistency and was exasperated by how often my playing fell short of what I knew I was capable of.
-My hands would get cold, clammy, and tight.
+Still, despite my best efforts, I struggled with inconsistency and was exasperated by how often my playing fell short of what I knew I was capable of.

+My hands would get cold, clammy, and tight (every violinist’s least favorite things 🥲).
 I’d feel my heart pounding in my chest, my mind would start racing, and I wouldn’t be able to remember how the second line of the piece was supposed to go.
 And that was before I even walked out on stage!

 I knew none of this was my teachers’ fault.
-I was lucky to have studied with truly great teachers; a list which includes Stephen Clapp, Ronald Copes, Franco Gulli, Paul Kantor, Masao Kawasaki, Roland & Almita Vamos, and Donald Weilerstein.
+I was lucky to have studied with many truly great teachers; a list which includes Stephen Clapp, Ronald Copes, Franco Gulli, Paul Kantor, Masao Kawasaki, Roland & Almita Vamos, and Donald Weilerstein.
 I could not have asked for a better or more complete musical training.

 Yet, I knew something was missing – I just didn’t know what.

-Then I went to Juilliard, and on a whim, signed up for a course titled “Performance Enhancement for Musicians,” taught by sport psychologist Don Greene.
-It sounded interesting, but I had never heard of “sport psychology” and was kind of skeptical that whatever this was could help me play double stops better in tune or avoid rushing when I got nervous, let alone become a better musician.
+Then I went to Juilliard, and on a whim, signed up for a course titled Performance Enhancement for Musicians, taught by sport psychologist Don Greene.
+It sounded interesting, but I had never heard of “sport psychology” and was kind of skeptical that this could help me play double stops better in tune or avoid rushing when I got nervous, let alone become a better musician.

 To my surprise, what I learned that semester changed not only how I performed, but how I felt about performing.
 My whole approach shifted.
 Even my practice habits changed dramatically.
 Performances were no longer fraught with such uncertainty.
 I was having some of the best performances of my life, and playing at a high level consistently too.
 It felt pretty awesome.